jhackett1/jhackett1.github.io/_posts/2017-08-18-how-to-start-coding.markdown

 <figure>
   <img src="/uploads/coding_2.jpg"/>
-  <figcaption>Youtube channels like DevTips offer a suite of instructional videos targeted at beginners.</figcaption>
+  <figcaption>Youtube channels like DevTips and Mackenzie Child offer a suite of instructional videos targeted at beginners.</figcaption>
 </figure>

 It may be that you're learning to code with a particular objective in mind.
 Perhaps you want to sell something, advertise an organisation, or re-do an existing site?
 Personally, my initial objective was to learn enough to create a Wordpress theme for my student newspaper.